Matt Gray (footballer, born 1981): Eastbourne Borough

 On 23 May 2025, Gray was appointed head coach of National League South side Eastbourne Borough.
 Gray left Eastbourne Borough on 7 October 2025, having failed to win any of his first 10 league games in charge.

+Eastleigh

+On 14 May 2026, Gray was appointed manager of National League club Eastleigh having previously been assistant manager of the club fifteen years prior.